ibrahim-Cypher10/ai-image-generator/README.md

 # 🎨 AI Image Generator
+# By Ibrahim Ahmed Khan
+# Github Link to the codebase: https://github.com/ibrahim-Cypher10/ai-image-generator.git

 A powerful text-to-image generation application built with Streamlit and Stable Diffusion, featuring a modern dark theme interface and comprehensive image management system.